 Tillsonburg home sales jump to new July record

-Residential sales activity recorded through the MLS system for the Tillsonburg real estate district numbered 93 units in July 2020.
-This was an increase of 17.7% (14 sales) from July 2019 and marked a new sales record for that month.
+Residential sales activity recorded through the MLS system for the Tillsonburg and area real estate district numbered 93 units in July 2020.
+This was an increase of 17.7 per cent (14 sales) from July 2019 and marked a new sales record.

 On a year-to-date basis, home sales totalled 416 units over the first seven months of the year, down 4.1% from 2019.